For more educational opportunities: alumni get involved

 The panellists were Virna Julisa López Castro from Honduras, Diana Knodel from Germany and Chinedu Isagbah from Nigeria.
 All three are exploring the possibilities of digital technologies in education in their home countries.
 Virna Julisa López Castro is a professor at UNAH University in Honduras, where she is involved in various research projects.
 Diana Knodel founded the startup fobizz and App Camps, which aim to bring AI and digital tools into schools.
 And Chinedu Isagbah is the founder of the Greater Nigeria Initiative, which aims to improve education in Nigeria through various initiatives and projects.

-He is also an education expert at Isagbah is also and Programme Manager at CAIN Educational Foundation.
-The foundation supports underprivileged children in Nigeria.
-In his presentation, he described the existential problems in his country caused by lack of access to education: 10.2 million children of primary school age and a further 8.1 million children of secondary school age are not enrolled in school.
-He sees this as an existential threat to Nigeria's progress and stability.
-He told us how he is trying to tackle the problem through a community-led approach.
-Mayors or village heads, religious leaders and parents are involved in removing barriers to students' learning.
-This includes, for example, ensuring that children in rural areas have access to school and that their parents allow them to attend.
-In a multi-ethnic and multi-lingual country like Nigeria, education is often difficult.
-He has had to step on some toes to make progress.
+He is also an education expert and programme coordinator of the CAIN Educational Foundation.
+This foundation supports underprivileged children in Nigeria.
+His contribution portrayed existential problems in his home country due to a lack of access to schooling: 10.2 million children of primary school age and a further 8.1 million children of secondary school age have never attended school.
+He sees this as an existential threat to Nigeria’s progress and stability.
+He described how he is attempting to solve the problem by means of a community-led approach.
+Mayors or local officials, religious leaders and parents are involved in eliminating obstacles to pupils’ learning.
+This could for instance include enabling children, especially in rural areas, to gain access to a school or even to obtain their parents’ permission to do so.
+Education is often difficult in a multiethnic and multilingual country like Nigeria.
+He has had to tread on a few toes to make progress.

-Digital education in Germany: lack of IT skills in schools
+Digital education in Germany: a lack of IT skills in schools

 Gender inequality: educational barriers for girls in Honduras